cap-js/docs/node.js/queue.md

   }
 }
 ```

 Messages are emitted only after the current transaction is successfully committed.
 Until then, messages are only kept in memory.
 This is similar to the following code if done manually:

 ```js
 cds.context.on('succeeded', () => this.emit(msg))
 ```

 ::: warning No retry mechanism
 The message is lost if the emit fails.
 There's no retry mechanism.
 :::

 ## Immediate Emit

-To disable deferred emitting for a particular service, you can set the `outboxed` option of your service to `false`:
+To disable deferred emitting for a particular service only, you can set the `outboxed` option of that service to `false`:

 ```json
 {